-Often, in web sources, one or more of your important citation information is missing.
-Sometimes this is a warning sign that this source is not very high-quality -- look closely for other signs of credible websites.
+If you are missing a lot of the above citation information, be careful about using the source -- sometimes this is a warning sign that this web source is not very high-quality.
+Look closely for other signs of credible websites.
 But sometimes it is still all right to use.

-Here are some tips for how to cite websites when information is missing.
+Here are some tips for how to cite web pages when information is missing.

 Normally, do NOT include the retrieval date.
 The only exception is for content that is unarchived, has no date, and is easily or frequently changed (e.g., transitory forms of social media, live-update type of web content).

-Remember that APA encourages researchers to use the name of a corporate author, a governmental organization, an office, a department, etc. as the author (see directly above).
+Remember that APA encourages researchers to use the name of a corporate author, a governmental organization, an office, a department, etc. as the author (see example directly below).

 However, if no author can be found, begin the citation with the title of the Web page.

 Other missing information?
-View this page from APA, How to write an APA Style reference when information is missing.
+View this page from APA, Missing reference information.

-If no author's name, use the screen name.
+If you can find no author's name, use the screen name.
 Use the year, month, and day for the date of publication.